barrowclift/barrowclift.github.io/_posts/2015-07-26-making-terminal-better.markdown

 }
 {% endhighlight %}

-As a special treat to OS X developers, here's some essential functions that both help clean up after OS X's messes and also bring the power of OS X's GUI to the Terminal.
+As a special treat to OS X developers, here's some essential functions that both help clean up after OS X's messes and also bring the power of OS X's <span class="small-caps">GUI</span> to the Terminal.

 {% highlight bash %}
 # .DS_Store files are the herpes of the OS X file system.